LudwigThePig/airbnb-reviews/Guides/awsGuide.md

  - Available in your region?
 If you answered no to any of these, you will be coughing up some dough to the AWS shortly.

 **What Instance Type** Instance types vary by memory size and CPU cores.
-Project specifications require that we use a t2-micro, which comes with a 1gb of RAM, one CPU core, and a couple hundred mB/s of data transfer.
+Project specifications require that we use a t2-micro, which comes with 1gb of RAM, one CPU core, and a couple hundred mB/s of data transfer.
 That should be plenty for one instance
   - *What about storage size?*, actual HDD or SSD space will be defined by EBS, which stands for Elastic Block Store, not Beanstalk.
 Confusing, right?
 We'll get there

-**What is a load balancer?** A load balancer can do a couple of things but its primary function is distrubuting requests in a sensible way across a cluster of servers.
+**What is a load balancer?** A load balancer can do a couple of things but its primary function is distributing requests in a sensible way across a cluster of servers.
 Think of it as the TSA agent at airport security who tells you which line to enter.
-The agent will direct traffic in such a way that want line does not get over whelmed with traffic.
+The agent will direct traffic in such a way that want line does not get overwhelmed with traffic.

 There are two types of load balancers, *active-passive* and *active-active*.
 Active-passive involve a chain of servers whereby one server take all of the traffic until they are at capacity.
 When they reach capacity, they forward traffic on to the next server in the chain.
 Active-passive load balancers are sometimes referred to cascading load balancers or failover servers.
 Active-active load balancers evenly spread the traffic across a cluster of servers.
 Most of the time, it will use a round robin scheduling algorithm.